aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 ---
 lang: en-US
-title: Support Multiple Browsers
+title: Multibrowser Support
 ---

-# Support Multiple Browsers
+# Multibrowser Support

-## Overview
+## Introduction

-`vite-plugin-web-extension` doesn't have any special logic for supporting multiple browsers **_at runtime_**.
-Instead, at build-time, it provides a way to create multiple versions of your extension depending on which browser you're targetting.
+`vite-plugin-web-extension` does not suppport multiple browsers **_at runtime_**.
+However, at build-time, it allows for the creation of different "flavors" of your extension based on the browser you're targeting.

 :::info
-For standardizing the behavior of multiple browsers at runtime, consider using [`webextension-polyfill`](https://www.npmjs.com/package/webextension-polyfill).
-It standardized the `chrome` and `browser` APIs used by Chrome and Firefox, into a single API.
+For standardizing the behavior of multiple browsers **_at runtime_**, consider using [`webextension-polyfill`](https://www.npmjs.com/package/webextension-polyfill).

-To use with `vite-plugin-web-extension`, just import the polyfill wherever you need to use an extension API.
+To use it with `vite-plugin-web-extension`, simply import the polyfill wherever you need to use an extension API.

 ```ts
 // Works on Chrome, Edge, Firefox, Safari... every browser